some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Client-Service-Instance-Entry shall include one Interface Identifier of the interface the service is configured to be accessed with.
+Client-Service-Instance-Entry shall include one Interface Identifier of the communication interface the service is configured to be accessed with.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_11